An obsessive story of flavour

 The story continues

 1808 Barely Legal and Spiced are two siblings in the story of our rums.
 There is another sibling.
-We’ve not mentioned yet: Our oak aged golden rum.
+We’ve not mentioned yet: Our oak aged golden rum - Distillers' Cut

-When we started two years ago we distilled and put into our barrels a rum almost every month that is soon going to be ready for you.
+When we started two years ago we distilled and put into our barrels a rum almost every month that is now ready for you.

 It follows the same process (without the spicing) as above but the aging has mellowed this rum into one of the finest premium rums in the world.
 We are sure you’ll love it as much as you do those spirits that were available earlier but are actually younger.
 Our Distilles' Cut Had won a Silver Medal at The IWSC 2018 Awards before it was even released and has Recently taken out a Gold medal at the CWSA Best Value Awards 2019!